junxit/us-congress-bills-112/metadata.md

 - 2011-02-15 — Introduced in Senate
 - 2011-02-15 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-05-03 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2011-05-11 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2011-05-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2011-05-12 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2011-05-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 46.